Claudia Aldersley (MBACP) On line sessions for children and parents

 My main role is to be alongside my clients as they explore thoughts and feelings which can be difficult, sad and sometimes overwhelming.
 However, the space and time given to this could be life changing.
 Often clients, including children and young people, really know which direction to take given a non-judgemental space to look at the things that are difficult for them.

-I have an office base which means a range of rooms can be used for therapy to suit different clients.
-If clients choose to, they can be based within an arts room, which I often use when working with children and young people.
-Using art can take away some of the intensity of therapy, as we can talk alongside one another whilst drawing and painting.
+My office is based in central Southport.
+If clients choose to, they can be based within an arts room- this can help take away some of the intensity of therapy, as we can talk alongside one another whilst drawing and painting.
 Sometimes other resources can also help, such as sand, playdoh and mini figures.
+We have the use of a large, free car park and shops/cafes at hand for any parents after dropping children or for a free moment after counselling.

 Training, qualifications & experience